Thursday, May 31, 2012

 Wednesday, May 23, 2012

 Sherri is a great baker.
 In the past I’ve been the lucky recipient of wedges of cake, tarts, brownies, cookies… whatever just came out of her oven.
 Now we live at opposite ends of the city, so we get together at restaurants instead of walking to each other’s houses, and try other people’s food.
 For my last birthday, she gave me a book called Fat Witch Brownies.
 Cal doesn’t like chocolate, so I don’t make many brownies, but there are a few good chocolate-free bar recipes in this book.
 The cherry oatmeal bars are delicious; similar to an oatmeal cookie.
-Make no mistake – they are not granola bars.
-The quantity of butter puts them squarely in the camp of dessert.
-The beauty of this recipe is the ease with which it comes together – no scooping and rolling, no removing individual cookies from their sheets.
-You mix together all eight ingredients, press them into the pan, bake, then cut them out.
+They come together with ease – you mix together all eight ingredients, press them into the pan, bake, then cut them out.

 Cherry Oatmeal Bars